Guide for Authors

 • Journal policies detailed in this guide have been reviewed.

-- Manuscripts can be accepted, with minor or major revision, or rejected.
+• Manuscripts can be accepted, with minor or major revisions, or rejected.
 If the decision is ‘revision’, the authors are requested to take the remarks of the referees and editors into account.
 A second reviewing process can follow.
 Upon final acceptance, the authors will be notified by Email, and the accepted manuscript will be finally edited by the language editor for free linguistic edit service.

-- After linguistic edit of the accepted article, the galley proof will be sent as a PDF file to the corresponding author.
+• After the linguistic edit of the accepted article, the galley proof will be sent as a WORD file to the corresponding author.
 This proof must be carefully corrected and sent back within two working days.

-- We encourage a systematic approach to manuscript review and provide reviewers with the "COPE Ethical Guidelines for Peer Reviewers" (Please, see: https://publicationethics.org/resources/guidelines-new/cope-ethical-guidelines-peer-reviewers).
+• We encourage a systematic approach to manuscript review and provide reviewers with the "COPE Ethical Guidelines for Peer Reviewers" (available at: https://publicationethics.org/resources/guidelines-new/cope-ethical-guidelines-peer-reviewers).

 • Reprints/offprint